Looking Closely at the Growth Curve for First BanCorp. (FBP)

 First BanCorp.
-(NYSE:FBP) went down by -0.30% from its latest closing price compared to the recent 1-year high of $11.01.
-The company’s stock price has collected 10.45% of gains in the last five trading sessions.
+(NYSE:FBP) went up by 4.17% from its latest closing price compared to the recent 1-year high of $11.01.
+The company’s stock price has collected -2.84% of loss in the last five trading sessions.
 Press Release reported on 10/21/20 that First BanCorp to Announce 3Q 2020 Results on October 30, 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.